okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 layout: blog_post
 title: "Build a Photo Gallery PWA with React, Spring Boot, and JHipster"
 author: mraible
 description: "This post shows you how to build a photo gallery progressive web app with Spring Boot, React, and JHipster 5.
-It uses OAuth's authorization code for for authorization and OIDC for authentication.
+It uses OAuth's authorization code for authorization and OIDC for authentication.
 It extracts EXIF metadata from images, and displays them on the UI in a flexible grid format like Flickr does."
 tags: [spring-boot, react, pwa, jhipster, oauth, oidc, authorization code flow, photo gallery]
 tweets:
 - "Have you ever wanted to build a photo gallery app like Flickr with @springboot and @reactjs?
 You're in luck!
 This tutorial shows you how to do image upload, metadata parsing, and much more! #pwa"
 - "We ❤️ Flickr!
 Don't you?
 Learn how to build a Flickr clone with @reactjs, @springboot, and @java_hipster!
 That expression on your face will go from 😳 to 😃 in 30 minutes!"
 ---

 At its core, React is just a UI toolkit, ala GWT, but it has a _very_ healthy ecosystem around it that provides everything you need to build a kick-ass progressive web app (PWA).
-PWAs are cool because if they're done right, they can offer a native-like experience for your users, allowing them to install your app, and use it when its offline.
+PWAs are cool because if they're done right, they can offer a native-like experience for your users, allowing them to install your app, and use it when it's offline.

 But, “why React?” is what you’re probably asking yourself right now, right?
 Well, you might've heard that Angular can be a gateway drug for Java developers wanting to learn JavaScript.
 If you're an experienced Java developer that knows Angular, chances are you started with AngularJS.
 AngularJS has similar concepts to Java MVC frameworks, like controllers, services, and directives (which I believe are similar to JSP tags IMHO).
 If you're still doing Angular development, you probably learned TypeScript along the way.
 You like TypeScript because it has types like Java, and it's a pretty nice language too!

 I’m betting that if you already know Angular, you might want to learn about React, its main competitor.
-There's always going to be several ways to write web apps, and React provides a totally different way to do it, and you can use TypeScript with it too!
+There's always going to be several ways to write web apps, and React provides an entirely different way to do it, and you can use TypeScript with it too!

 In this post, I'll show you how to build a secure PWA that uploads and processes images, displays them in a Flickr-like grid, and uses Spring Boot for its backend.

 ## Get Started with React and Spring Boot

-One of the easiest way to get started with React is by using [Create React App](https://github.com/facebookincubator/create-react-app) (CRA).
+One of the easiest ways to get started with React is by using [Create React App](https://github.com/facebookincubator/create-react-app) (CRA).
 You install it locally, then run `create-react-app $projectName` to generate a skeleton React application with minimal dependencies.
 It uses webpack under-the-covers to build the project, launch a web server, and run its tests.

 Spring Boot has a similar tool, called [Spring Initializr](https://start.spring.io).
 Spring Initializer is a bit different than CRA because its a website (and API) that you use to create applications with.

 Both tools are worth looking into, and you can learn how to create a basic app with them by reading my [Bootiful Development with Spring Boot and React](/blog/2017/12/06/bootiful-development-with-spring-boot-and-react) tutorial.

 Today, I'll show you how to build a CRUD app for photos with React and Spring Boot.
 However, I'm going to cheat.
 Rather than building everything from scratch, I'm going to use [JHipster](https://www.jhipster.tech).
-JHipster is an application generator that originally only supported Angular and Spring Boot.
+JHipster is an application generator that initially only supported Angular and Spring Boot.
 In its version 5.0 release, it added support for React, webpack 4, and Spring Boot 2.

 <div style="max-width: 500px; margin: 0 auto">
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">JHipster v5.0.0 released, the day before <a href="https://twitter.com/jhipsterconf?ref_src=twsrc%5Etfw">@jhipsterconf</a> :-)<br>Features Angular 6, React, Webpack 4, Spring Boot 2 and just too many things to list in a single tweet!<a href="https://t.co/DB9yPGHk2K">https://t.co/DB9yPGHk2K</a></p>&mdash; JHipster (@java_hipster) <a href="https://twitter.com/java_hipster/status/1009409634430484481?ref_src=twsrc%5Etfw">June 20, 2018</a></blockquote>